openvinotoolkit/model_server/docs/east_ocr.md

 It includes the following nodes:
 - Model east-resnet50 - inference execution which takes the user image as input.
 It returns two outputs including information about all detected boxes, their location and scores.
 - Custom node east_ocr - it includes C++ implementation of east-resnet50 model results processing.
-It analyses the detected boxes coordinates, filters the results based on the configurable score level threshold and and applies non-max suppression algorithm to remove overlaping boxes.
-Finally the custom node east-ocr crops all detected boxes from the original image, resize them to the target resolution and combines into a single output of a dynamic batch size.
-The output batch size is determined by the number of detected boxes according to the configured criteria.
+It analyses the detected boxes coordinates, filters the results. based on the configurable score level threshold and and applies non-max suppression algorithm to remove overlaping boxes.
+Finally the custom node east-ocr crops all detected boxes. from the original image, resize them to the target resolution and combines into a single output of a dynamic batch size.
+The output batch size is determined by the number of detected. boxes according to the configured criteria.
 All operations on the images employ OpenCV libraries which are preinstalled in the OVMS.
-Learn more about the [east_ocr custom node](../src/custom_nodes/east_ocr)
+Learn more about the [east_ocr custom node](https://github.com/openvinotoolkit/model_server/blob/main/src/custom_nodes/east_ocr).
-- demultiplexer - output from the Custom node east_ocr have variable batch size.
+- demultiplexer - output from the custom node east_ocr have variable batch size.
 In order to match it with the sequential text detection model, the data is split into individuial images with batch size 1 each.
 Such smaller requests can be submitted for inference in parallel to the next Model Node.
-Learn more about the [demultiplexing](./demultiplexing.md)
+Learn more about the [demultiplexing](./demultiplexing.md).
 - Model text-recognition - this model recognizes characters included in the input image.
 - Response - the output of the whole pipeline combines the recognized `image_texts` with their metadata.
 The metadata are the `text_coordinates` and the `confidence_level` outputs.